What PC Specs Do You Need to Run an LLM Locally? (2026 Guide)

 The Bottom Line

 You don't need to spend $5,000 to run a useful local AI.
-A solid entry-level build in the $1,000–$1,200 range runs 9B models smoothly enough for daily writing assistance, coding help, and Q&A.
+A solid entry-level build around $1,300 runs the Gemma 4 26B MoE model smoothly — and that's a genuinely capable model for daily writing assistance, coding help, and Q&A.

-If you want to run 27B models — which is where quality starts genuinely competing with cloud APIs — plan for 24 GB of VRAM.
+If you want to run the dense 31B model — where quality takes another step up — plan for 24 GB of VRAM.
 That's the real threshold.

 Hardware prices change frequently.
 The estimates above reflect US market prices in early 2026 and should be used as ballpark figures.